COVID-19 Updates & Resources

 Milton and Randolph residents can locate COVID-19 testing sites nearest to them

-Milton Town Hall is closed to the public until further notice, but services will continue to be available.
+Randolph Town Hall is closed to the public until further notice.
+Any visits require appointment.

 Please refer to